tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 to perform private key operation) for each chain
  * an optional authenticator request

 It returns the exported authenticator as output.
-The logic for selecting the certificates and extensions to include in the exporter SHOULD be implemented in the TLS library.
+It is RECOMMENDED that the logic for selecting the certificates and extensions to include in the exporter is implemented in the TLS library.
+Implementing this in the TLS library lets the implementer take advantage of existing extension and certificate selection logic.

+It is also possible to implement this API outside of the TLS library using TLS exporters.
+This may be preferable in cases where the application does not have access to a TLS library with these APIs or when TLS is handled independently of the application layer protocol.

 "validate", which takes as input:
  * an optional authenticator request